svn2github/jAER-mirror/trunk/deviceFirmwarePCBLayout/SiLabsC8051F320/README.txt

 It also allows for controlling an on-chip bias generator.

-This code uses the Silicon Labs USBXPress device USB library and host driver.
+Some of this code uses the Silicon Labs USBXPress device USB library and host driver.
+The more recent implementations use the Thesycon USBIO driver.

 It consists of firmware (in folder SimpleMonitorBoardFirmware and BiasgenAEMonitorFirmware) as an SiLabs IDE project for the C8051F320 controller.